Skip to content

 Using Environment Variables

-After normally adding environment variables, you can use the environment variable ID in scripts to obtain the corresponding value of the environment variable.
+Once environment variables are added normally, you can use the environment variable ID in the script to get the corresponding environment variable value.

-Moreover, the system will automatically convert it into the corresponding Python object based on the specified "Value Type", without needing additional type conversion processing in the code.
+Moreover, the system will automatically convert it to the corresponding Python object based on the specified "Value Type", without the need for additional type conversion processing in the code.

 env-variable-id.png

-Assuming there is an ID some_config, the code for obtaining this environment variable's value is as follows:
+Assuming there is an ID some_config, the code to get the value of this environment variable is as follows:

 Python